It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 Average Deal Value x Average Closes per Month = Monthly Sales Capacity

 Now, let's say you want to reach an annual goal of 21 million, and you have 3 salespeople with the same average results on your team.
-Do you think they would be able to achieve this revenue if you increased their individual sales quota to 7 million per year?
+Do you think they could achieve this revenue if you increased their individual sales quota to 7 million per year?

 The answer is no, and we'll explain why: